- Update: Our PS4 vs Xbox One comparison now considers Microsoft's price drop and how it contrasts with Sony's specs, games and graphics power.

 - Order PS4 now from: Amazon | Zavvi | Tesco | GAME

-And both consoles are rumored to be getting a 4K hardware refresh for their second birthdays.
+And both consoles are rumored to be getting a 4K hardware refresh for the coming months.

 "We have have the advantage in powering gamers through the next decade," say both companies.
 To see if that's true, our Xbox One vs PS4 comparison needs another update.

 Deciding between PS4 and Xbox One is like peeling back an onion, and it starts with the outermost layer, the hardware design.

 Xbox One's dimensions make it a menacing gaming beast that measures 13.5 in x 10.4 in x 3.2 in.
 It's also riddled with vents, a design decision to avoid another Red Ring of Death overheating scenario.

 It towers over every other device (though Microsoft advises not to stand it up vertically), and completely dwarfs our smallest home theater gadget, the app-filled Chromecast.

 PS4 has a more distinctive angular shape with an overall stylish design.
 This half-matte half-gloss console measures a slimmer 10.8 in x 12 in x 2 in at its widest regions.